Complexly: The Brain Scoop

 The Brain Scoop was first created by Hank Green when he visited the zoological museum at the University of Montana and met one of its collections volunteers, Emily Graslie.
 Her on-camera presence was exceptional, and he launched a channel soon afterward based in that museum with Graslie as host, in January 2013.
 The channel enjoyed remarkable success and in a matter of months had caught the attention of staffers at the Field Museum in Chicago; Graslie and the program moved there in August 2013.
-After a period where the Field licensed the program from Green, they eventually purchased all its rights and trademarks; they produced the show in-house until it was wrapped up in 2020.
+After a period where the Field licensed the program from Green, they eventually purchased all its rights and trademarks; they produced the show in-house until 2020.
+Graslie recovered the rights under her personal ownership and revived the channel in 2024.